-5.4.4 Editing Sub Datums and Job Numbers

-To edit the Sub Datums and Job Numbers the [INS] and [DEL] keys are used.
+5.4.4 Editing Sub Datums and Job Numbers To edit the Sub Datums and Job Numbers the [INS] and [DEL] keys are used.
 From a selected Sub Datum proceed as follows:

-place. i.e. The Sub Datum figures from SDM21 becomes the new SDM20, SDM22 becomes SDM21 etc. Pressing the (DEL) key causes the message screen to ask for confirmation if the Sub Datum is to be deleted.
+place. i.e. The Sub Datum figures from SDM21 becomes the new SDM20, SDM22 becomes SDM21 etc. Pressing the [DEL] key causes the message screen to ask for confirmation if the Sub Datum Pressing the [ENT] key confirms the deletion. is to be deleted.